working-group-purescript-es/purescript-elmish/docs/getting-started.md

     * `purescript` - the PureScript compiler.
     * `spago` - [the PureScript package manager](https://github.com/purescript/spago).
     * `react` and `react-dom` - the React library, on which Elmish is based.
-    * `esbuild` - the fastest JavaScript bundle currently available.
+    * `esbuild` - the fastest JavaScript bundler currently available.
 4. Run `npx spago init` to initialize a new PureScript project in the directory.
    This should create a bit of scaffolding, including a couple of `*.dhall` files and an `src` directory with `Main.purs` in it.